Piracicaba River (Minas Gerais): Demographics

 The Piracicaba River basin covers all or part of 21 municipalities, 17 of which have their headquarters in the drainage area.
 Among these, the riverbed bathes the urban perimeter of the municipalities of Rio Piracicaba, Bela Vista de Minas, Nova Era, Antônio Dias, Timóteo, Coronel Fabriciano and Ipatinga.
-The basin's population is estimated at around 800,000 inhabitants, most of whom live in João Monlevade, Itabira or the Vale do Aço Metropolitan Region, which together account for approximately 80% of the urban population.
+The basin's population is estimated at 800,000 inhabitants, most of whom live in João Monlevade, Itabira or the Vale do Aço Metropolitan Region, which together account for approximately 80% of the urban population.
 Out of the total number of residents in the drainage area, 90% live in urban areas.
 The concentration in urban areas is directly linked to the rural exodus generated by the process of industrialisation and development of the main cities.
 The most important federal highways that intersect the region are the BR-120, BR-262 and BR-381, while the main state highways are the MG-123, MG-232, MG-326 and MG-434.

 Around 51% of the total water extracted directly from the Piracicaba River is destined for industrial use, 44% for human supply, 3% for irrigation and 2% for animal supply.
-According to information from 2010, the total exploited to meet demand is equivalent to 5.02 cubic metres per second (m³/s), which is below the limit stipulated by the United Nations (UN), which is 29.9 m³/s.
+According to information from 2010, the total exploited to meet demand is equivalent to 5.02 cubic metres per second (m^{3}/s), which is below the limit stipulated by the United Nations (UN), which is 29.9 m^{3}/s.
 Groundwater is used as an alternative to surface water abstraction in most of the municipalities in the basin, and is even the main source of public supply in the Vale do Aço Metropolitan Region.
 However, the demand for human and industrial consumption has been growing significantly.
 In addition, there is a considerable withdrawal of water from smaller tributaries for human supply, where demand tends to exceed water availability, especially in the region of the sources of the Piracicaba, Conceição and Santa Bárbara rivers and in some stretches of the Prata river.

 Fishing still takes place in the river, but pollution and the decrease in the average level have extinguished most of the fish species over time.
 The activity is mainly carried out by the local population and in an amateur way, but according to the ‘state fishing law’, approved in 2002, fishermen must have a ‘fisherman's licence’, issued by the State Forestry Institute (IEF), whether they are fishing from the banks or from boats.
 Any boat used must also be registered.
 During the piracema period, which normally runs from 1 November to 28 February, stricter restrictions are applied to encourage the fish to travel to the headwaters to reproduce.
 From the downstream end of the Limoeiro stream to the mouth, fishing is prohibited at any time of the year.
 In addition to fishing, the waters of the spring are used for recreation by people living along the banks, but the excess of pollutants is a health risk and drownings occasionally occur.
 Another form of use is for informal transport in canoes between nearby towns, to shorten land routes.